peter88213/mdnovel/docs/help/export_menu.md

-With **Export >  Manuscript for printing (export only)**, you can create a text document for further use, e.g. a final document when you are finished with *novelibre*.
+With **Export >  Manuscript for printing (export only)**, you can create a text document for further use, e.g. a final document when you are finished with *mdnovel*.

 -  The document is placed in the same folder as the project.